 Approximately corresponding slices through two MR images of different subjects were registered together using the current approach.
+Each image contained 200×256 pixels (where each pixel was 1×1 mm), so the registration involved optimising a total of 100584 parameters.

-In order to reduce the chance of the algorithm being caught in a local minimum, the first few iterations of the registration were carried out with the images smoothed using an 8mm full width at half maximum Gaussian convolution kernel.
-Larger values for λ were also used for the early iterations in order to estimate the global head shape prior to estimating the more detailed deformations.
-The final results of the registration are shown in Figure 4.10.
+In order to reduce the chance of the algorithm being caught in a local minimum, the first few iterations of the registration were carried out with the images smoothed using an 8mm full